sjp38/hackermail/README.md

 ==========

 hackermail is a mail client for hackers who collaborate using mailing lists.
-Using hackermail, you can fetch mailing list archives, read mails in those, and write replies or new mails.
+It requires no complicated setup but just `git`.
+Using it, you can fetch mailing list archives, read mails in those, and post new mails or replies.

-For now, hackermail supports only public-inbox[1] managed mailing list archives.
-Linux Kernel Mailing Lists (LKML)[2] are good examples.
+For now, hackermail supports public-inbox[1] managed mailing list archives and manually exported mbox file contents.
+Linux Kernel Mailing Lists (LKML)[2] are good examples of the public-inbox managed mailing list archives.

 [1] https://public-inbox.org/design_notes.html<br>
 [2] https://www.kernel.org/lore.html

-Quick Tutorials
+Getting Started
 ===============

 List mails in damon mailing list (https://lore.kernel.org/damon) which were